tdda/tdda/referencetest/README.md

 Supports both unittest and pytest.

-Explanatory examples of how to use `writabletestcase` are in the `examples` subdirectory.
+Explanatory examples of how to use `tdda.referencetest` are in the `examples` subdirectory.

 Use

+    cd examples/referencetest/unittest
+    python test_using_referencetestcase.py

+to run an example unittest test.

+Use

-    cd examples
+    cd examples/referencetest/pytest
-    python test_using_writabletestcase.py
+    python test_using_referencepytest.py

-to run an example test.
+to run an example pytest test.

 See doc strings inside to see how to make the tests fail, then re-write the output.